 Common Man Coffee Roasters

 Looking for a breakfast place with quality brekkie and top-notch coffee?
-Try the Stanley Road outlet of popular brunch spot Common Man Coffee Roasters.
-It offers old favourites in addition to new dishes exclusive to the branch.
-All-day breakfast is served from 7.30am to 5.30pm; savoury options include potato and leek rosti, and cacao granola with Greek yogurt, raw honey and your choice of milk.
+Try the Stanley Street outlet of popular brunch spot Common Man Coffee Roasters.
+It offers old favourites in addition to dishes exclusive to the branch.
+All-day breakfast is served from 7.30am to 5.30pm.
+Savoury options include potato and leek rosti, and cacao granola with Greek yogurt, raw honey and your choice of milk.

 6877 4855 | commonmancoffeeroasters.com